canktech/xview2unet/README.md

 ```

 ### Score
-Just missed out on top 50 leaderboard despite joining the competition very late and only made submissions on last day
+Just missed out on top 50 leaderboard despite joining the competition very late and entering submissions on last day only

 (weighted overall, loc, dmg)  .68 / .78 / .63